team-fennekin/Pizzaroni/README.md

 ## Usage

-> Withing the directory, write 'npm install'
+> Run 'npm run tiffOneLove' to view the compiled version of our app

 ## Requirements

 - Node 6.4.x
-- Redis 2.6.x
-- Postgresql 9.1.x
-- etc
-- etc
+- MySQL 2.13.x

 ## Development